tianocore/edk2-pytool-extensions/docs/usability/creating_invocable.md

         return 0
 ```

-These hooks are pretty self evident but they'll be called at various point in the process.
+These hooks are pretty self evident, but they'll be called at various point in the process.
 Now with our current file, we can define a settings file that implements the settings class.
 That doesn't really net us much.